Noddin-Robotmakers/Website/README.md

 ## Coding Our Robot with Pybricks

 We use [__Pybricks__](Python-Programming-with-Pybricks), the __best open-source Python library for LEGO robotics__.
 Pybricks is useful because it is precise and because Python, which Pybricks is based on, is easy to read for all team members.
-Pybricks also supports us with a few advanced functionalities for running multiple programs and using special drivebase control.
+Pybricks also supports us with a few advanced functionalities for running multiple programs and using special drive base control.

 ## Innovation Project on Skiing for Disabled People